YonghuiDong/Miso_example/README.md

 ```
 #### (2) First filtering

-This step first selects all the possible labeled m/z peaks by comparing the MS signals among unlabeled and two dif- ferently labeled equivalent sample groups.
+This step selects all the possible labeled m/z peaks by comparing the MS signals among unlabeled and two differently labeled equivalent sample groups.
 This step could largely eliminate false positives and improve the overall data analysis time.

 Set `reps = FALSE` if your sample groups do not contain any replicates or you think the variations among the replicates are too large.
 It will use a different algorithm to process the data.